![]() |

 and it called itself a "holistic magazine."
 I list it here

-as it was published by Greg Jeu (of Outsmart), and his staff over the
+as it was published by Greg Jeu (of OutSmart), and his staff over the

 years included many LGBT folks, like Nancy Ford and Blase DiStefano.